The challenges and rewards of medicine and science-the medical laboratory technician has the best of both worlds.

 Today, there are more jobs for laboratory personnel than there are educated people to fill the positions.
-The future long term employment looks bright well into the next century.
 The need is great every where throughout the country.
 Our placement in West Tennessee is 100% after 6 months of graduation.

 What It Takes To Be A Medical Laboratory Technician